QuentinRa/blog.quentinra.dev/info/android/index.md

 ```

 > Architectural note: this class should handle the data, along decision-making logic about that data, and helpers.

+* Handling errors

+If an error occurred when fetching the API, you could create a LiveData that will be observed by others, so that they can show an error messages.

+* Handle loading/...

+Do the same as you would when handling errors.
+You should use an enum class with a status, such as "LOADING", "SUCCESS", "FAILED"..
 </div><div>

 * Create a view model class